simonnickel/snap/README.md

 # SNAP - SN App Packages

-Welcome to SNAP, a set of packages I use in my iOS Apps.
-They contain common features, shared code and a template to kickstart a new project.
+Welcome to SNAP, a set of packages I use to build iOS Apps.
+They contain shared code, generic implementations of common features, and a template to kickstart a new project.

 Disclaimer: Main goal of most packages is to support my own needs.
 They are public for you to get inspired, learn and tell me what I am doing wrong (srsly, pls tell me!).